Article Table Of Contents

 We then gave each city a Singles Score.

 The higher the score, the better the city is for singles to find one another.
 We also limited our results to cities with populations over 10,000 people.
 For Arizona, that meant a total of 41 cities.
 You can download the data here.

-Read on to see why Flagstaff is the talk of the town while Goodyear is probably a bit on the boring side.
+Read on to see why Tucson is the talk of the town while Goodyear is probably a bit on the boring side.